sauraen/HQStreamer2/README.md

 A VST2 version of HQStreamer2 can technically be built, but due to Steinberg licensing restrictions cannot be distributed.

 Due to technical limitations present in MacOS 10.15 (Catalina) designed to enforce Apple licensing policy, experimental third-party apps like HQStreamer2 *will never be* compatible with MacOS 10.15 (Catalina) or later.

+## TODOs

+* Volume slider
+* Config file for most recent server connected to
+* Config file for relay with password hash
+* Socket based live config for relay
+* In TUI, check for EOF character in input and quit (or check return code from getline)